Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Introduction

-Our main theoretical result (Theorem \ref{thm::avgopt}) shows that MLR statistics are asymptotically average-case optimal over $\pi$, i.e., they maximize the expected number of discoveries.
-The proof is involved, but our result allows for arbitrarily high-dimensional asymptotic regimes and allows the likelihood to take any form---in particular, we do not assume $\by \mid \bX$ follows a linear model.
-Instead, the key assumption we make is that the signs of the MLR statistics satisfy a local dependency condition, similar in flavor to dependency conditions assumed on p-values in the multiple testing literature \citep{genovese2004, storey2004, ferreira2006, farcomeni2007}.
-Crucially, our local dependency condition only depends on simple quantities which one can compute from the data, so it can be roughly diagnosed using the data at hand.
+Our result applies to arbitrarily high-dimensional asymptotic regimes and allows $P\bayes$ to take any form---we do not assume that $\bigY \mid \bX$ follows a linear model under $P\bayes$.
+Instead, we assume the signs of the MLR statistics satisfy a local dependency condition, similar to dependency conditions often assumed on p-values \citep{genovese2004, storey2004, ferreira2006, farcomeni2007}.
+Our condition does not involve unknown quantities, so it can be diagnosed in practice.

+Despite the Bayesian nature of this optimality result, we emphasize that MLR statistics are valid knockoff statistics.
+Thus, if $S_{\mlr} \subset [p]$ are the discoveries made by the $\mlr\uppi$ feature statistic, Theorem \ref{thm::fdr} shows that the frequentist FDR is controlled in finite samples assuming only that $\tbX$ are valid knockoffs:

 \textbf{3.
-Methodological contribution: practical and powerful MLR statistics.} Our third contribution is to demonstrate via simulations and three real data analyses that MLR statistics are powerful in practical settings. {In particular, our theory only shows that MLR statistics are \textit{average-case} optimal over a prior on the distribution of $y \mid X$ (although the analyst may choose any prior), so we aim to show that MLR statistics can be powerful even when the prior is highly mispecified}.\footnote{Of course, knockoffs provably control the FDR even when the prior is mispecified.} \begin{itemize}[topsep=0pt] \item We develop concrete instantiations of MLR statistics based on (relatively) uninformative priors, including versions developed for use in Gaussian linear models, generalized additive models, and binary generalized linear models.
-We also develop efficient software in python to fit MLR feature statistics; in many cases, our implementation is faster than fitting a cross-validated lasso.
+Empirical results.} We demonstrate via simulations and three real data analyses that MLR statistics are powerful in practice, even when the user-specified Bayesian model $P\bayes$ is highly misspecified.

+\begin{itemize}[topsep=0pt, itemsep=0.5pt, leftmargin=*] \item We develop concrete instantiations of MLR statistics based on uninformative (sparse) priors for generalized additive models and binary GLMs.
+Our Python implementation is often faster than fitting a cross-validated lasso.

-\item In extensive empirical studies, we show that MLR statistics outperform other state-of-the-art feature statistics, often by wide margins, including in settings where the prior is highly mispecified.
-Indeed, MLR statistics often nearly match the performance of the oracle procedure in Equation (\ref{eq::oraclemlr}), showing that the mispecified prior has little effect.
-Furthermore, in settings where $\by$ has a highly nonlinear relationship with $\bX$, MLR statistics also outperform feature statistics based on black-box machine learning algorithms.
+\item In simulations, MLR statistics outperform other state-of-the-art feature statistics, often by wide margins.
+Even when $P\bayes$ is highly misspecified, MLR statistics often nearly match the performance of the oracle which sets $P\bayes = P\opt$.
+Furthermore, when $\bigY$ has a highly nonlinear relationship with $\bX$, MLR statistics also outperform ``black-box" feature statistics based on neural networks and random forests.